astriaorg/astria/specs/bridge.md

 payable withdrawal function burns the transferred tokens and emits a `Withdrawal` event.

-2. The bridge withdrawer watches for `Withdrawal` events.
-For each event emitted by the smart contract, the withdrawer creates a sequencer-side action which transfers the funds from the bridge account to the destination specified in the `Withdrawal` event.
-These actions are batched and signed into sequencer transaction by rollup block, and the transaction is submitted to the sequencer.
+2. The bridge withdrawer watches for withdrawal events.
+For each event emitted by the smart contract, the withdrawer creates a sequencer-side action which transfers the funds from the bridge account to the destination specified in the withdrawal event.
+These actions are batched by rollup block into one sequencer transaction, and the transaction is submitted to the sequencer.

 [`BridgeUnlock` actions](https://github.com/astriaorg/astria/blob/d03059977c3a40590d66591c520bfda3a9b9de1c/proto/protocolapis/astria/protocol/transaction/v1/action.proto#L186)
 have the following structure: